nusriz/Plant-Disease-Classification-and-CBIR/README.md

 # Plant-Disease-Classification-and-CBIR

 This project is an attempt to develop a Content Based Image Retrieval (CBIR) system to retrieve images of diseased leaves of tomato plant.
+Such as Bacterial Spot, Septorial spot, Tomato mosaic and Late blight.
-It uses colour, shape and texture features of the tomato leaf to classify and retrieve similar images.
+It uses colour, shape
+and texture features of the tomato leaf to classify and retrieve similar images.
 HSV colour histogram is used to extract colour features.
 Fourier descriptors provides shape feature, in the form of contour of the region of interest.
 Local Binary Pattern